- Life in a pandemic world

 Can we use it to spot lack of coherence between goals of a group of stakeholders?

-It might be too though for many, I wouldn’t do a Bento as a first exercise with my clients, for example, but maybe, after a while, once we built a certain level of trust, why not.
+It might be too tough for many, I wouldn’t do a Bento as a first exercise with most of my clients, for example, but maybe, after a while, once we built a certain level of trust, why not.

 I invited them to let me know if they are going to try it with some of their clients or on some of their projects.